DXHeroes/knowledge-base-content/practices/infrastructure_as_code.md

 # Infrastructure as Code
 **TL;DR**
-Infrastructure as code (IaC), is both a principle and a set of tools, a modern way to manage the infrastructure minimising the manual work.
+Infrastructure as code (IaC) is both a principle and a set of tools, a modern way to manage the infrastructure minimizing the manual work.

 ## What is Infrastructure As Code
 IaC is a principle (or process) of provisioning and managing your infrastructure through machine-readable definitions instead of using physical hardware configuration.
-To put it better terms, instead of manually setting everything by yourself, you create a configuration file.
+To put it in better terms, instead of manually setting everything by yourself, you create a configuration file.
 Some people call IaC golden rule for [DevOps](/practices/devops).

 ![Infrastructure as code](/files/infrastructure_as_code.png)
 [Infrastructure as code](https://pixabay.com/cs/vectors/cloud-computing-oblak-za%C5%99%C3%ADzen%C3%AD-data-1989339/)

-With IaC you can spin your resources to match your needs (utility computing).
+With IaC, you can spin your resources to match your needs (utility computing).
 New peak of visitors?
-With IaC you just adjust to new load.
+You just adjust your infrastructure to the new load.

 ### Old Approach
-Before IaC, Ops and Devs had hard time with managing your resources.
+Before IaC, Ops and Devs a had hard time managing your resources.
 You were always setting up your servers, configuring networks, creating routing tables, or installing software — all that on your hardware.
 If you had more visitors, it could take weeks to adjust for this load.
-Not only that, but any update took a lot of time (updating databases, checking dependencies and much more) and resources.
+Not only that, but any update takes a lot of time (updating databases, checking dependencies, and much more) and resources.

-That is why IaC is gaining popularity as it is a modern response to old situation.
+That is why IaC is gaining popularity as it is a modern response to the old situation.

 ### Approaches of IaC - Declarative (functional)
 Focuses on _What_.
 What is the desired end look?
-With this approach, you declare the end state and system makes it happen
+With this approach, you declare the end state, and the system makes it happen
 ### Approaches of IaC - Imperative (procedural)
 Focuses on _How_.
 How should my existing infrastructure change?
-With this approach, you define the steps the system takes to arrive at desired end state.
+With this approach, you define the steps the system takes to arrive at the desired end state.

 ## Why You Might Want Infrastructure As Code